 If you’ve looked into oatmeal for skincare and self care, you’ve probably noticed that many make a distinction between regular oatmeal and colloidal oatmeal.
 What does that mean exactly?

-Since it became available in 1945, colloidal oatmeal has been used to treat
+Colloidal oatmeal is widely recognized for its clinical properties.
+Since it became available in 1945, colloidal oatmeal has been used to treat:

 - Atopic and contact dermatitis